What to feed a rabbit downloadable sheet

 Cleaning

-Most rabbits will clean their own tail and around their back end very effectively, so you shouldn’t need to clean it very often.
+Most rabbits will clean their tail and around their back end very effectively, so you shouldn’t need to clean it very often.
 However, if they’re older, are overweight, have a health issue, or have long hair, you might need to clean it for them to prevent dirt from building up and causing a potential infection or flystrike.

 Regular Brushing

 Keeping up with regular brushing of your rabbit can prevent the uncomfortable mats we mentioned earlier.
-If you do notice a matt around your bunny’s tail, try to gently brush it out.
+If you do notice a mat around your bunny’s tail, try to gently brush it out.
 If you can’t brush it out, you can very carefully cut the matt out so your rabbit can be more comfortable.

 Careful handling